 PPIC also determines the types and quantities of materials from suppliers and the need for finished goods inventory.
 As a result, PPIC helps companies ensure they have the right products on hand to meet production orders while minimizing costs.

 Production planning is critical for all businesses, whether you produce physical or digital products.
-By understanding the process and scheduling your production correctly, you can minimize waste, optimize resources, and ensure that your customers are happy with their products.
+By correctly understanding the process and scheduling your production, you can minimize waste, optimize resources, and ensure that your customers are happy with their products.

 In this comprehensive guide to production planning, we’ve outlined the steps involved in creating an effective plan and some best practices for streamlining the manufacturing process.